AbediMostafa/instagram_account_maker/README.md

 php artisan serve

-Usage
-To start the bot, navigate to the project's root directory and run:

-php artisan bot:start

-This will initiate the account creation process using the provided virtual numbers.

 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.